ChloeCarayon/Hadoop-Environment/TP3 _  MAP REDUCE.md

   wordcount: A map/reduce program that counts the words in the input files.
 ```

-Then we can do the MapReduce operation listdistricts:
+Then we can execute the MapReduce program listdistricts:
 ```
 -sh-4.2$ yarn jar  hadoop-examples-mapreduce-1.0-SNAPSHOT-jar-with-dependencies.jar listdistricts trees.csv listdistrictout
 ```

-We obtain the following result, it will show us all the districts:
+We obtain the following result, it will list all districts containing trees:
 ```
 -sh-4.2$ hdfs dfs -cat listdistrictout/part-r-00000
 11	1